slidesdown/slidesdown/README.md

 ### CLI

-Slidesdown provides a CLI to quickly open files on your computer in the Online Viewer or a Viewer hosted in a local Docker container.
+Slidesdown provides a CLI to quickly open files on your computer in the Online Viewer or a viewer hosted in a local Docker container that can be used fully offline (i.e. perfect for presentations you want to keep private).

 #### Installation